DRM Internals

 Description

 This function must be used by drivers as their file_operations.release method.
-It frees any resources associated with the open file, and calls the drm_driver.postclose driver callback.
-If this is the last open file for the DRM device also proceeds to call the drm_driver.lastclose driver callback.
+It frees any resources associated with the open file.
+If this is the last open file for the DRM device, it also restores the active in-kernel DRM client.

 Always succeeds and returns 0.